 It is proposed that the dwelling would be served via the vehicular access approved under application reference 15/00459/FULM which was designed with a sufficient width and visibility splays so as to cater for the vehicular movements associated with the development.
-The introduction of the additional dwelling would not lead to a substantial increase in the amount of vehicular movements which would be associated with the vehicular access and as a result it is considered that it would not have a severe impact on pedestrian or highway safety.
+The introduction of the additional dwelling would not lead to a substantial increase in the amount of vehicular movements associated with the vehicular access and it is considered that it would not have a severe impact on pedestrian or highway safety.
 On this basis the proposal would accord with Paragraph 32 of the NPPF, Policy T3 of the adopted Local Plan and Policy IF4 of the submitted Local Plan.

 In respect of off-street parking the proposed dwelling would have four bedrooms and therefore would require a minimum of three off-street parking spaces.
-An integral garage would be provided which would accommodate one vehicle and space would exist to the frontage of the dwelling to provide the additional spaces, as such a sufficient level of off-street parking is provided.
-Whilst it is noted that the provision of the additional dwelling impacts on the land previously associated with the retained farmhouse (plot 15) changes have been made to the frontage of this plot so as to ensure four external off-street parking spaces are provided with one space being accommodated in a garage.
-A total of five spaces would be acceptable for a six bedroom property.
-Also the provision of the dwelling also does not impact on the visitor parking spaces adjacent to plot 14.
-Overall a sufficient level of off-street parking would be provided and as a consequence the development would accord with Paragraph 39 of the NPPF, Policy T8 of the adopted Local Plan and Policy IF7 of the submitted Local Plan.
+Space would be provided in the front curtilage of the proposed dwelling for at least three parking spaces and as such, a sufficient level of off-street parking is provided.
+Whilst it is noted that the provision of the additional dwelling impacts on the land previously associated with the retained farmhouse (Plot 15), changes have been made to the layout of this plot.
+A total of five spaces would be available which is considered acceptable for a six bedroom property.
+The provision of the proposed dwelling does not impact on the visitor parking spaces adjacent to Plot 14 and overall, a sufficient level of off-street parking would be provided and the development would accord with Paragraph 39 of the NPPF, Policy T8 of the adopted Local Plan and Policy IF7 of the submitted Local Plan.